How can addressing critical transitions improve health outcomes?

 - See VON data items mapped to phases of care.

-See How Other Teams Have Achieved Improvement Goals Related to Critical Transitions
+Teams Have Achieved Improvement Goals Related to Critical Transitions

 Successful Implementation of Delayed Cord Clamping at Level II Nursery SettingSee the full poster